 Moreover AGERTO is engaged in the areas of environment, ecotourism, wood crafting and intercultural exchange, gives education about topics like HIV/Aids and the significance of hygienic standards for the general health in isolated regions.
 To actively help the environment reforestation is also sustained.

 The apprentices at AGERTO wear self-made uniforms with the Togolese and German flag sewn onto the shoulders.
 The day starts at 7.30 in the morning with a flag ceremony, which everyone attends.
 The apprentices sing the hymns of Togo and Germany.

 Until the lunch break at 12 o’clock the young adults work and study in the different studios.
-At lunchtime they sit together to enjoy the food that is self-cooked in the centre.
+At lunchtime they sit together to enjoy the food that is home made in the centre.
 Some students go home to eat lunch.

-Thursday afternoons there is the possibility to visit a French course.
+On Thursday afternoons there is the possibility to attend a French course.
 Since some apprentices have only visited primary school the level of French is not very high.
 However French is the official language in Togo and therefore a base for conversations and contact with authorities.

-Additionally to that there are computer courses, because the majority of the youth has not yet sat in front of a computer and for the ones who have not sufficiently learnt French there is a course to help them.
+Additionally, there are computer courses, because the majority of the youth never sat in front of a computer and for the ones who have not sufficiently learnt French there is a course to help them.

 On the weekends the apprentices have free time.

 Especially young mothers, orphans, street children, neglected, convicts and disadvantaged youth from an underpriviliged environment receive a free professional formation in the following working areas: